-The Billy Yank Trail is a 10.3 mile heavily trafficked loop trail located near Cumberland Township, PA that offers scenic views.
+The Billy Yank Trail is a 10.3 mile heavily trafficked loop trail located near Cumberland Township, Pennsylvania that offers scenic views.
 The trail is good for all skill levels and primarily used for hiking, walking, and trail running.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash